-Hygiene legislation requires all slaughterhouses to keep meat below this temperature before it is transported.
+Hygiene legislation requires all slaughterhouses to keep meat below 7°C before it is transported.
 ‘Above temperature’ or ‘warm’ meat is defined by meat that reaches 7°C and above before it’s transported to authorised establishments.

-You can apply for an authorisation to transport meat above this temperature if the requirements in Regulation 2017/1981 are met.
+You can apply for an authorisation to either transport partially chilled meat above this temperature if the requirements in Regulation 2017/1981 are met.

 You can also apply for an authorisation to transport above temperature meat for the production of specific products if there is a technological reason why the meat does not need to be reduced to below the legal requirement.

 Guidance designed for industry can be found below.